 - Rent-to-Own plugins start at $9.99/month until paid off

-- Literally unlimited selection of individual sounds, loops, and MIDI patterns
+- Literally unlimited (and ever-growing) selection of sounds, loops, and MIDI patterns

 - Sound packs from some of the biggest producers and beat makers in the music business

-- Download individual sounds/loops/patterns instead of entire packs
+- Preview + download individual sounds/loops/patterns instead of entire packs

-- Never lose credits – unused credits roll over every month
+- Unused monthly download credits roll over every month

 - Contains sounds for every genre imaginable